Monday, July 25, 2011

 Digital Atlas of Historical County Boundaries

 Earlier this month Dick Eastman wrote an article about the Newberry Library's completion of the Digital Atlas of Historical County Boundaries.
 You can read that article here.
 One of the options offered to users of the Digital Atlas is downloading KMZ files for use with Google Earth.
-I went straight to this option for Georgia and proceeded to loose several hours I was supposed to spend on other work!
-I've shared some of the mapping I've done in Google Earth using great historic maps available for Georgia but the Digital Atlas really takes this to another level

 Friday, July 10, 2009